The International Covenant on Civil and Political Rights (ICCPR)

 ICCPR was adopted in 1966 and entered into force in 1976.
 The UK ratified ICCPR on in May 1976.

 State parties are obliged to produce reports to the Committee which outline progress and legislative, judicial and policy measures taken to fulfil their obligations under the Convention.
 Each State is expected to submit a report one year after consenting to the Convention and then after, at the request of the Committee (usually every four years).

-The most recent review of the UK took place in August 2015, accompanying Concluding Observations can be accessed here.
+The last full review of the UK took place in August 2015 and the accompanying Concluding Observations can be accessed here.
 The next state report is due to be submitted in July 2020, with the review tabled to take place in 2022.

 More information on the reporting status and access to all relevant documentation including: State reports, Civil society & NHRI submissions; Concluding Observations and follow-up State reports can be accessed here.

 In order to support the UK review of ICCPR, the Commission has undertaken a number of activities, including: